nocomplexity/securitybydesign/introduction/basics.md

 ---
-title: What is Security By Design
+title: What is Security by Design
-short_title: What is Security By Design
+short_title: What is Security by Design
 ---

-## What is Security By Design
+## What is Security by Design

-Security by design is a **proven** method to develop products that are less vulnerable for cyber security threats.
+Security by Design is a **proven** method to develop products that are less vulnerable for cyber security threats.

-:::{admonition} Definition of Security by Design
+:::{tip} Definition of Security by Design
-:class: tip, dropdown
 Security by Design is an approach to software and hardware development that seeks to make systems less vulnerable to cyber attacks.
 Security by Design is the process that integrates security in the system development lifecycle process (SDLC).
 :::

 **Secure by Design** means that technology products—such as software and hardware—are built in a way that reasonably protects against malicious cyber actors gaining unauthorised access to devices, data, and connected infrastructure.

+**Secure by Design** also applies when designing services.
+It makes your service secure by default.
+Most services are supported by software products.

 Cybersecurity should be the highest priority during new product development for several compelling reasons: